LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 anonymous variables) should be regarded as a programming error.
 The compiler also checks whenever possible if a variable is classified as both a free variable and a lambda parameter.
-There are a few cases where a variable playing a dual role is intended but, in general, this also results from a programming error.
+There are a few cases where a variable playing a dual role is intended, but, in general, this also results from a programming error.
 A third check verifies that no lambda parameter variable is used elsewhere in a clause.
 Such cases are either programming errors, when the variable appears before the